You may get help with the cost of your rent or mortgage as part of your claim for universal credit.

 You won't get the housing costs element if you don't pay rent or have a mortgage when you first claim universal credit.

-Do this as soon as the change takes place so the DWP can recalculate your entitlement to housing costs and adjust your universal credit payment.
+Tell the DWP as soon as you can if you take on a new tenancy while you are claiming universal credit.
+The DWP will recalculate your entitlement to housing costs and adjust your universal credit payment.

-If you claim universal credit in a full digital service area you can report the change on your online account.
+If you claim in a full digital service area you should report the change via your online account.

 Bedroom entitlement under universal credit